MaeFlaherty/Obsidian-Vault/The Atom.md

 ## Notation for Electron Arrangment in Atoms
 The SPDF notation uses numbers to designate a principal shell and the letters to identify a sub-shell
-$$1s^2$$
+$$1s^1$$
+*Electron Configuration for Hydrogen*

 Noble Gasses represent the formation of a full shell, so for atoms with lots of electrons you can start at any noble gas and continue from there

 Eg. The Electron Configuration for ${}_{73}Ta$
 $$[Xe], 6s^2, 6p^3$$

-## Distribution of Electrons along an atomic orbital
+## Distribution of Electrons across an atomic orbital
 like people on a bus, electrons will pair together in an orbital only after all empty orbitals are filled.

 $1s^2, $

+## What Explains the variance in electron energy levels
+a push and pull between the attraction of the charged protons and the electrons, and the repulsion of other electrons in the atom.
+This push and pull can balance, and reach a stable, low energy state, where the electrons are most symmetric.

 ## Electron Shielding
+Electron Shielding involves interaction between electrons on different energy levels and sublevels.
 ![[Pasted image 20241017111116.png]]
-The effect where **core** electrons surround the nucleus, blocking the positive energy and repelling valence electrons.
+**core** electrons surround the nucleus, blocking **some of** the positive energy from the nucleus, and repelling valence electrons.

 When an electron penetrates this core(gets closer to the nucleus), it reduces the energy of the electrons in this orbital.

 # Subatomic Particles
 All atoms are made up of even smaller particles, called protons, neutrons, and electrons